 As you may be aware, Telstra is Australia’s largest telecommunications provider, and has held the number 1 position in Australia’s telco market for many decades.
 It has been undergoing some recent short-term pain as it restructures into a leaner company, as Australia’s National Broadband Network (NBN) continues to be rolled out.
 However, I believe that this strategy will position it well to remain in the number 1 market position and more effectively compete with the growing competition in the fixed broadband market.

 Telstra recently revealed that it’s on track to remove a total of $2.5 billion in costs by 2022.
 Telstra is also, I feel, ideally positioned to fully leverage the potential opportunities of 5G technology.
 It currently provides a solid dividend yield of 3.5%, fully franked, and has an extremely attractive P/E ratio of 11.2.

-The post 4 top ASX dividend shares for income investors in January appeared first on Motley Fool Australia.
+The post 4 top ASX dividend shares I’d buy for income in 2020 appeared first on Motley Fool Australia.